 A major consideration for enterprises when deploying external AI chatbots is evaluating their cost-effectiveness.
 This involves not just assessing the upfront financial investment required for these chatbots but also understanding the potential value they bring to the business.

 To address these concerns, a detailed analysis of both the initial costs and the long-term financial implications is essential.
-This analysis should extend beyond the surface-level expenses to include factors like staff training, integration costs, and potential increases in operational efficiency.
+This analysis should extend beyond the surface-level expenses to include factors like staff training, integration costs, and potential increases in operational efficiency in use cases such as AI document analysis.

 Balancing these costs against the expected return on investment (ROI) is a crucial step.
 The ROI should factor in not only direct financial gains but also improvements in customer engagement, efficiency in service delivery, and enhancements in overall customer experience.
 This comprehensive understanding of ROI helps businesses discern whether the investment aligns with their financial and operational goals.